 - Please note that you have been allocated 10 university study days.
 We have timetabled these in to support with assignment submissions.
-Please discuss these with your service if you need to negotiate different days. - Please make your service manager is aware that the mid-course review days are scheduled on for the week commencing 29th July 2024 - if there is a foreseeable issue with availability on these days (such as manager's non-working day) please notify your university tutor ASAP.
+Please discuss these with your service if you need to negotiate different days. - Please make your service manager aware that the mid-course review days are scheduled for the week commencing 28th April 2025 - if there is a foreseeable issue with availability on these days (such as manager's non-working day) please notify your university tutor ASAP.